wiverson/maven-jpackage-template/README.md

 In this sample project, these problems are manged through the use of a single application-scoped [shaded jar](https://maven.apache.org/plugins/maven-shade-plugin/).
-The project Maven dependencies are merged into a single JAR, and then jdeps automatically generates the module-info.java.
+The application's normal Maven dependencies are merged into a single JAR, and then jdeps automatically generates the module-info.java.

 While this is a *terrible* strategy for libraries, it works just fine for end-user desktop applications.